 What evidence is there that radon causes lung cancer?

-Extensive studies of thousands of uranium and other underground minors have been carried out for over 50 years in five nations, including the United States.
+Extensive studies of thousands of uranium and other underground minerals have been carried out for over 50 years in five nations, including the United States.
 These studies provide convincing evidence that exposure to radon and its decay products are associated with an increase in lung cancer.
 The U.S. Environmental Protection Agency (EPA) estimates that 14,000 to 21,500 Americans die each year from radon exposure.
 Radon is responsible for over half of most Iowan’s radiation exposure each year.
 Radon exposure is also considered to be the leading cause of lung cancer in nonsmokers.

 Is there a relationship between smoking and radon in causing lung cancer?

 Yes.
 A 1988 report by the National Research Council of the National Academy of Sciences found that smokers exposed to radon increase their risk of lung cancer by 10 or more times in comparison to non-smokers.

 How do I know if I have radon in my house?

 Testing with an easy-to-use, inexpensive test kit is the only way to find out if you have radon in your home.